 What is Google Penguin?

-Google Penguin is an algorithm update first launched in April 2012 that targets websites using manipulative link building tactics — including paid links, link schemes, and over-optimized anchor text — by devaluing or penalizing those links rather than crediting them.
+Google Penguin is an algorithm update first launched in April 2012 that targets websites using manipulative link building tactics.
+Including paid links.

 What is Google Penguin?

-Google Penguin is an algorithm update that detects and penalizes manipulative link building — devaluing spammy, paid, or artificially constructed backlinks that attempt to inflate a site’s authority.
+Google Penguin is an algorithm update that detects and penalizes manipulative link building.
+Devaluing spammy, paid, or artificially constructed backlinks that attempt to inflate a site’s authority.

 Launched in April 2012, Penguin specifically targeted link schemes: paid links, excessive link exchanges, mass directory submissions, private blog networks, and over-optimized anchor text.
 The initial update impacted about 3.1% of English-language queries.

 A major shift came in 2016 when Penguin 4.0 was integrated into Google’s core algorithm and became real-time.
-Instead of penalizing entire sites for bad links, the updated version devalues the individual spammy links — ignoring them rather than punishing for them.
+Instead of penalizing entire sites for bad links, the updated version devalues the individual spammy links.
+Ignoring them rather than punishing for them.
 That said, severe link manipulation can still trigger manual actions.

 Why Does Google Penguin Matter?